AliSoftware/alisoftware.github.io/_posts/2015-09-20-thinking-in-swift-2.md

 ## Conclusion

-That's it for today: we learned how to replace a `for` loop with a `map` or `flatMap`, and we secured our code a bit more by avoiding the generation of inconsistent output when our input data is invalid.
+We still have a lot of work to do, but that will be all for today (let's keep some material for the next parts of this article series!)

-We still have a lot of work to do, but I'm gonna keep some for the next parts of this article series.
+So in this episode we learned how to replace a `for` loop with a `map` or `flatMap`, and we secured our code a bit more by avoiding the generation of inconsistent output when our input data is invalid.
+That's quite a nice improvement already.

 In the upcoming episodes, we'll see how converting our `ListItem` as a `struct` could help us, and explore other uses of `map` and `flatMap` — especially on `Optionals`.